couchbase/tlm/README.markdown

     cmake -G Ninja -D CMAKE_C_COMPILER=cl -D CMAKE_CXX_COMPILER=cl -D CMAKE_BUILD_TYPE=RelWithDebInfo ..
     ninja install

+### cbbackupmgr, cbimport and cbexport

+Please note that the Community Edition packages on couchbase.com contain `cbbackupmgr`, `cbimport` and `cbexport`.
+They will not be built when compiling from source as the source code is private.
+As well as not having these programs the sample buckets cannot be loaded as it uses `cbimport`.
+To workaround this issue `cbbackupmgr`, `cbimport` and `cbexport` can be copied from the Community Edition binaries.

 # End of the basic build information

 The remainder of this document covers certain special cases for building